The following diagram indicates the minimum deployment pattern used for high availability.

 DAS supports a deployment scenario that has focus on high availability (HA) along with HA processing.
 To enable HA processing, you should have two DAS servers in a cluster.

 In this scenario, one DAS node works in active mode and the other works in passive mode.
-However, both nodes process the whole data.
+However, both nodes process all the data.

-If the active node fails, the other node becomes active as receives all the requests.
+If the active node fails, the other node becomes active and receives all the requests.

-When the failed node is up again, through syncing, it will fetch all the internal states of the current active node.
+When the failed node is up again, it fetches all the internal states of the current active node via synching.

-The newly arrived node will then become the passive node, and start processing all the incoming messages to keep its state allied with the active node, such that it can become active if the current active node fails.
+The newly arrived node then becomes the passive node and starts processing all the incoming messages to keep its state synched with the active node so that it can become active if the current active node fails.

 Warning: Some of the requests may be lost during the time the passive node switches to the active mode.

 Before you configure a minimum high availability DAS cluster, the following needs to be carried out.